johnzanussi/johnzanussi.com/README.md

 ## To Do
 * Add [Lighthouse](https://developers.google.com/web/tools/lighthouse) results to this page
 * Pull YouTube channel names, images, and notification setting from YouTube API
-* Install [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html) and add prop definitions
+* ~~Install [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html) and add prop definitions~~ Convert to TypeScript
+* Install and configure [Prettier](https://prettier.io/)
 * Create light theme and theme switcher
-* Install and configure [Prettier](https://prettier.io/)
 * Create a way to embed [Thingiverse](https://www.thingiverse.com/) things
 * Add pagination for Posts page
 * Create a "More posts" component for the bottom of individual posts
+* Add comments on posts